hjespers/teslams/README.md

 Contains a library of functions and constants which allow the uses the TESLA "REST" API to get and set values on the Tesla Model S.
 All functions take an optional callback that will be passed the javascript object returned from the TESLA API.

-Functions include:
+Function quick reference:

-	get_vid()               - get the "id" of the Model S by logging into the Tesla portal vehicles()              - login to portal and get vehicles list and options data all()                   - get array of all vehicles (if more than one, we salute you!) mobile_enabled()        - check is remote/mobile control is on or off get_charge_state()      - get the full set of charge state information get_climate_state()     - get the full set of climate state information get_drive_state()       - get the full set of drive state information get_vehicle_state()     - get the full set of vehicle state information get_gui_settings()      - get the GUI setting
-	wake_up()               - wake up the communication with the car (if dormant) open_charge_port()      - open the charge port door charge_state()          - set the charging state
-	charge_range()          - set the range mode
-	flash()                 - flash the headlights
+	get_vid(opt, cb)               - get the "id" of the Model S by logging into the Tesla portal vehicles(opt, cb)              - login to portal and get vehicles list and options data all(opt, cb)                   - get array of all vehicles (if more than one, we salute you!) mobile_enabled(vid, cb)        - check is remote/mobile control is on or off get_charge_state(vid, cb)      - get the full set of charge state information get_climate_state(vid, cb)     - get the full set of climate state information get_drive_state(vid, cb)       - get the full set of drive state information get_vehicle_state(vid, cb)     - get the full set of vehicle state information get_gui_settings(vid, cb)      - get the GUI setting wake_up(vid, cb)               - wake up the communication with the car (if dormant) open_charge_port(vid, cb)      - open the charge port door charge_state({id, charge}, cb) - set the charging state charge_range({id, range, percent}, cb) - set the range mode.
+See RANGE constants. flash(vid, cb)                 - flash the headlights
-	honk()                  - honk the horn
+	honk(vid, cb)                  - honk the horn
-	door_lock()             - lock/unlock the doors
+	door_lock({id, lock}, cb) .    - boolean toggle door locks
-	set_temperature()       - set the climate control temperatures auto_conditioning()     - turn on/off the climate control (HVAC) system
-	sun_roof()              - control the sun roof
-	stream()                - low-level interface to streaming service set_token()				- set the bearer token for authenticating using a previously generated token
+	set_temperature({id, dtemp, ptemp}, vb) - set the driver and passenger temp auto_conditioning({id, climate}, cb) - turn on/off the HVAC system.
+See CLIMATE constants sun_roof({id, roof, percent}, cb) - control the sun roof.
+See roof constants stream(opt, cb)                - low-level interface to streaming service set_token(token)               - set the bearer token for authenticating using a previously generated token

 Constants include: